eonprince/template-phaser-landscape/README.md

 This template is part of the Intel(R) XDK.
 Download the Intel XDK at http://software.intel.com/en-us/html5.

-See [README.MD](https://github.com/gomobile/template-a-blank-cordova/blob/master/README.md) of the [Blank Intel XDK and Apache Cordova Project](https://github.com/gomobile/template-a-blank-cordova/blob/master/README.md) for the details about Intel XDK and Apache Cordova project.
+Visit https://github.com/gomobile/template-a-blank-cordova for the details about Intel XDK and Apache Cordova project.

 Application Files
 -----------------